 It will give you the time to plan, share your ideas with others and start to document your thoughts in a structured business plan.
 Note for students This course is part of a collection from the University of Leeds which have been specifically designed for those studying at school or college.
 Starting a Business 6: Funding Your Business - University of Leeds.
-Starting a Business 4: Business Processes - University of Leeds.
-This course is the fourth in a series of six about ‘starting a business’.
+This is the final course in a series of six about ‘starting a business’.

 You can sign up to the other courses in this series through the Going to University collection.
 A successful business requires funding to get it started.
 There are many ways to get your business up and running, from the informal such as personal savings and borrowing, borrowing from friends and family, to the more formal avenues like bank loans, raising equity to crowd-funding.
 Leeds University Library /All Locations.
 Self-employment.
 How to become an entrepreneur when you graduate.
 How do you tell if entrepreneurship might be right for you, and how do you go about it?

 As the home of so much innovation and creativity, it’s refreshing to see this increasingly coming from graduates of the multiple universities based here.
 Like many northern university cities, Leeds has long suffered from the ‘regional brain drain’; thousands of students come to Leeds to study and get a degree, before taking their highly sought after skills to London in search of work.
 While this trend continues, graduates are starting to stay in their university city, and help shape its growth and development, whether that be by working for a local company or setting up their own enterprise.
-Setting up.
-Princes Trust small business (1) About the toolkit - Business Survival Toolkit : Creative Choices.
-What’s in the toolkit?

-Over 70 familiar and not so familiar tools are included.
-They are flagged according to the size of your business, but do feel free to mix and match.
+This ranges from the sole trading silversmith to the major museums, from social enterprises to Limited Companies.
+What is the toolkit for?
+The toolkit has been developed to help you: Manage reductions in income Reduce costs Improve performance Grow income Prepare for the future upturn and the longer-term.
 Understandingfamilybusinessd7 hi res.
 Vitae WDRD career profiles Jun 09.
 Support for starting a business.
 If you’re 18 to 30, living in the UK and unemployed, or working fewer than 16 hours a week, and have a business idea or some ideas to explore, our Enterprise programme could be for you.

 Its mission is to stimulate transnational cooperation and public and private partnership in the field of innovation and technology transfer to SMEs.
 This is justified by the challenges posed by globalisation, that force SMEs to strive to be more competitive through accessing innovation and technology.
 Policy Makers and Intermediaries play a crucial role in assisting SMEs in this respect: Policy Makers provide support through the creation of innovation policies and by orienting public funding towards SMEs that need innovation services;Intermediaries provide more ‘hands-on’ support, working directly with SMEs to resolve their problems.

 Given this scenario, INSME’s role is to create a link between these entities so as to enhance the level of support provided.
 The INSME Association’s official working language is English.
 European Small Business Portal.
 The Online Register of Arts Consultants and Trainers.
 A network for young professionals.
 Join us and get active!
 Supporting and advising business.
 Yorkshire Business Insider Magazine.
 Entrepreneurship education, research and policy.

 Business plan.
 Accommodation.
 Marketing and Selling.
 Government regulations.
 Intellectual property.
 Franchising.
 Raising finance.
 Finding an accountant.
 Managing finances.
 Women in Enterprise.
 Social enterprise.
 Freelancing/Working from home.